 Maths is a fascinating field to study, but no one can deny that it is also one of the most challenging subjects to master.
-It is a combination of science and general study and requires a lot of effort to excell.
+It is a combination of science and general study and requires a lot of effort to excel.

-If you have a keen interest in studying maths and want to know how to get better at maths, than you can take plenty of concrete steps to boost your maths if you struggle with it.
+If you have a keen interest in studying maths and want to know how to get better at maths, then you can take plenty of concrete steps to boost your maths if you struggle with it.
 To become better at maths, you have to start your practice quickly.